frc-web-components/frc-web-components/docs/dashboard/installation.rst

 .. image:: ../images/install-edge-mac6.png

-On windows the app should be installed in the "Edge Apps" folder as well:
+On windows the app should be installed in the "Programs" folder:

 .. image:: ../images/install-edge-windows.png

-You can then launch it from the "Edge Apps" folder or by searching for "FWC Dashboard" in the searchbar:
+You can then launch it from the "Programs" folder or by searching for "FWC Dashboard" in the searchbar:

 .. image:: ../images/install-edge-windows2.png